-Flood protection improvements from Highway 101 to San Francisco Bay is complete.
-They will protect against a 1% (or 100-year) creek flow event during an extreme high tide, with more than several feet of sea level rise.

-Features include a widened creek channel into the Palo Alto golf course, enhanced connectivity between the creek and adjacent marsh and improved access to trails and existing marsh habitat, including on a horizontal levee adaptable to sea level rise.
-New native vegetation will include tidal marsh, with pickleweed as the primary species as it is critical to salt marsh harvest mouse as habitat and food.
-Gumplant will be the predominate species in the transitional areas, providing important cover for the mouse and rail during high-tides.
-Other native species will be planted to increase diversity.
+The flood protection improvements along the segment of San Francisquito Creek from Highway 101 to San Francisco Bay is currently being constructed.
+Upon completion, this project will provide protection from a 1% (or 100-year) creek flow event during an extreme high tide, with more than several feet of sea level rise.
+The improvements include: widening the creek channel into the Palo Alto golf course; building acres of new marsh between floodwalls or levees; enhancing connectivity between the creek and adjacent marsh; and improving access to trails and existing marsh habitat, including on a horizontal levee that can adapt to sea level rise.

+Schedule

+• Construction began in 2016 and is scheduled to be completed in late 2018.